PhilipWright96/SystemReporter/README.md

 To run all tests, run the command 'npm test'.
 You will also automatically get coverage statistics from this command on the terminal.

+Debugging the App
+To debug the app, simply start it normally.
+Then you can go on to the google inspector page with control + shift + i.
+From there, you can add breakpoints - and then refresh the app to hit those breakpoints.